-As well as providing more specialized services, we maintain our focus on the provision of high-quality general dentistry based on a foundation of enhancing our patients’ oral health.
+As well as providing more specialized services, we maintain our focus on the how to write an introduction for an analytical essay provision of high-quality general dentistry based on a foundation of enhancing our patients’ oral health.

-Both adults and children require routine dental appointments on a regular basis because preventative dentistry is the key to keeping your mouth healthy.
+Both adults and children require routine essay help dental appointments on a regular basis because preventative dentistry is the key to keeping your mouth healthy.

 Routine dental appointments are usually carried out every six months, but the number of times you need to attend these appointments varies from patient to patient.
 Some patients may require more frequent visits, while others may need to come into the practice less often – your dentist will advise you on how often you need a regular check-up.